reigningforest/reigningforest.github.io/README.md

-# Data Science Masters Student
+# Aspiring Data Scientist
-Please feel free to reach out if you would like a copy of my resume!
+Check out some of the research I was part of: [My OrcId Profile](https://orcid.org/0009-0002-9787-0426)

 ## About Me
 - I am currently a Machine Learning and Data Science graduate student at Northwestern University, expected to graduate in December 2025.